fivetran/api_framework/examples/postgres_trigger/README.md

 # Data Freshness Monitor and Fivetran Sync Trigger Connectors

-This repository contains two Fivetran connector implementations that monitor data freshness in your source databases and automatically trigger Fivetran syncs when data becomes stale.
+This repository contains an example Fivetran connector that monitors data freshness in your source databases and automatically trigger Fivetran syncs when data becomes stale.

 ## Overview